NDFP ONLINE

 The Hinsley meets are spread throughout the year, with two or three of the four Year groups in attendance at any one time.
 Your calendar schedule for these events will be made clear to you when you begin your studies.

-These teaching weekends provide a ______ study retreat; as well as the chance to meet, work and pray alongside your fellow students.
+These teaching weekends provide a retreat in which to study; as well as the chance to meet, work and pray alongside your fellow students.

 SCHEDULE